AlgoMaster Logo

 Inside the foreach, the runtime asks the enumerator object for one value at a time.
 Each request runs the body up to the next yield return, hands the yielded value back, and remembers where it stopped.
 The next request resumes from that point.

-This is the part most people miss the first time: CountUp(4) itself does no counting.
-It just produces a sequence object.
-The counting happens when you enumerate.
+CountUp(4) itself does no counting.
+It produces a sequence object.
+The counting happens during enumeration.

 The State Machine Behind yield